tinyherocarrot/hipup-netlify/content/home.md

 ---
 Welcome to my awesome page about cats of the internet.

-This page is built with NextJS, and content is managed in Netlify CMS
+This page is built with NextJS, and content is managed in Netlify CMS.

+# Andrew is a winner!

+Everyone loves him, just ask his mom!